i-amprince/CadenceCode/README.md

 CadenceCode comes packed with features designed to enhance your collaborative coding experience:

 * **Google Login:** Secure and convenient authentication using Google OAuth 2.0.
+* **Real User Avatars:** See your collaborators' actual Google profile pictures for a more personal connection.
 * **Dynamic Room System:** Easily create or join private coding rooms with unique IDs and optional password protection.
 * **Real-Time Collaboration:** Experience instant code synchronization, allowing all users in a room to see changes as they happen.
+* **Integrated Voice Chat (WebRTC):** Communicate seamlessly with your team using built-in, real-time voice calls.
+Includes mute/unmute controls for each participant and speaking indicators.
+* **Enhanced User Management:** The room owner can kick disruptive users.
+The owner is clearly identified in the user list.
 * **Multi-File Support:** Organize your projects efficiently by adding, editing, and switching between multiple files within a single room.
-* **Remove File (Owner Only):** The room owner can remove any file from the project.
-Other users cannot delete files.
+* **Remove File (Owner Only):** The room owner has the exclusive right to remove any file from the project.
 * **Multi-Language Compatibility:** Write and run code in popular languages including **JavaScript, Python, C++,** and **Java**.
 * **Cloud Code Execution:** Execute your code in the cloud via the **Judge0 API** and view the output instantly.
 * **Checkpoints:** Never lose your work!
-Save and restore code checkpoints for individual files.
-Checkpoints are visible and restorable from the editor.
+Save and restore code checkpoints for individual files directly from the editor.
-* **Integrated In-Room Chat:** Communicate effortlessly with your collaborators through the built-in chat panel.
+* **Integrated In-Room Chat:** Communicate effortlessly with your collaborators through the built-in text chat panel.
-* **User Management:** Room owners have the ability to kick disruptive users, maintaining a productive environment.
 * **Responsive & Modern UI:** Enjoy a sleek, dark-themed, and mobile-friendly interface for a comfortable coding experience on any device.

 ---